flet-dev/flet/docs/ios.md

 Select "Runner" in the left project tree, then "Signing and Capabilities" tab.

+Uncheck "Automatically mamage signing".

 Update "Bundle identifier" and choose "match Development {identifier}" as "Provisioning profile":

 [SCREENSHOT]

-Ensure you can build an `.ipa` signed by development profile by running:
+Ensure you can build a project without signing with:

 ```
-flutter build ipa
+flutter build ios --release --no-codesign
 ```

 ### Complying with Encryption Export Regulations